mwojick/clip-inserter/README.md

 ## Description

-- A Chrome extension that takes text copied to the clipboard and inserts it into the page.
+- A browser extension that takes text copied to the clipboard and inserts it into the page.
-- Supports Chrome's Manifest V3 using a service worker and the offscreen API.
+- Supports Chrome's Manifest V3 using the offscreen API.

 ## Requirements

-- Chrome 109+ for offscreen API support
+- Chrome 109+ (for offscreen API support)
+- Firefox (tested on 131)

 ## Functionality